-INSTRUCTIONS: Please respond "Yes," "No" or "N/A" in the blocks below for each representation.
-Explain any "No" or "N/A" responses to ensure clarity of the representation and include copies of supporting documentation as attachment(s).
+INSTRUCTIONS: Please respond "Yes" or "No" for each representation below.
+Explain any "No" responses to ensure clarity of the representation you are making to the Board of Governors.
+Modify representations to reflect any noted audit findings.

-Performance Based Funding Data Integrity C Certific ation Repres entations Representations Yes No N/A Comment/Reference 1.
+Performance Based Funding Data Integrity Certif icatio n Rep resentations Representations Yes No Comment / Reference 1.
 I am responsible for establishing and maintaining, and have established and maintained, effective internal controls and monitoring over my university's collection and reporting of data submitted to the Board of Governors Office which will be used by the Board of Governors in Performance Based Funding decision-making.
-2. These internal controls and monitoring activities include, but are not limited to, reliable processes, controls, and procedures designed to ensure that data required in reports filed with my Board of Trustees and the Board of Governors are recorded, processed, summarized and reported in a manner which ensures its accuracy and completeness.
+2. These internal controls and monitoring activities include, but are not limited to, reliable processes, controls, and procedures designed to ensure that data required in reports filed with my Board of Trustees and the Board of Governors are recorded, processed, summarized, and reported in a manner which ensures its accuracy and completeness.
 3. In accordance with Board of Governors Regulation 1.001(3), my Board of Trustees has required that I maintain an effective information system to provide accurate, timely, and cost-effective information about the university, and shall require that all data and reporting requirements of the Board of Governors are met.
 4. In accordance with Board of Governors Regulation 3.007, my university shall provide accurate data to the Board of Governors Office.
+5. In accordance with Board of Governors Regulation 3.007, I have appointed a Data Administrator to certify and manage the submission of data to the Board of Governors Office.